 4. Take A Pause

-Take a quick pause to drink water or talk positively to yourself.
-Your audience surely won’t mind and the break will do you good.
-It’ll give you a chance to re-center yourself and focus on the task at hand.
+Take a quick pause to drink water or give yourself a positive pep talk.
+Your audience won’t mind, and the break will help you re-center and focus on your task.

 5. Acknowledge Your Emotions